Questions and Answers

 We sure do!
 We’d appreciate a call a day or two before your arrival so we can schedule someone to meet you (more important for groups of 5 or more), but even if you haven’t called, just drop by.
 We’ll be glad to see you.

-We can accomodate tours Monday through Friday business days at 10:00 a.m. and 2:00 p.m.
+We can accommodate tours Monday through Friday business days at 10:00 a.m. and 2:00 p.m.
 Tours take about 20 minutes once you get started.
 And, for safety’s sake, please wear closed-toe shoes, not sandals.

 Yes, all items are available for hand selecting with preapproval from your glass supplier.
 Simply ask them to call us and alert us of your visit.
 Select items are available for direct sale, including FX 90 products, casting products, Rods, and Uncat sheets.
 If you are selecting glass, you must wear long pants such as jeans, and closed-toe shoes, not open-toed sandals.
 We will provide gloves and safety glasses for your use while handling glass.